-"Plain sense will influence half a score of people at most, while mystery will lead mil-lions by the nose."-LORD BOLINBROKE:
+"Plain sense will influence half a score of people at most, while mystery will lead mil-lions by the nose."-LORD BOLINBROKE.

 "I care nothing for the ingratitude and persecution which have pursued me on my wearisome pilgrimage.
 The great objects I have pursued have prevented my life from being joyless.
-The satisfaction I have derived from this [homœopathic] mode of treatment, I would not exchange for the most cov-Otway, the english dramatist, died etcd of earthly possessions."-HAHNE-MANN.
+The satisfaction I have derived from this [homœopathic] mode of treatment, I would not exchange for the most coveted of earthly possessions."-HAHNE-MANN.